 In some cases, such as designated funding for convention centers or cultural and sports facilities, the occupancy tax legislation is highly specific.
 In others, the language of "tourism-related" expenditures is sufficiently vague to empower local governments to allocate revenue to projects such as a YMCA or grants to festivals and events that may not necessarily attract visitors.
-(Some may argue that funding for convention centers, arts facilities, and sports venues are not always "tourism-related" expenditures, either.)
 The definition of "tourism-related" expenditures may depend upon the specific needs of the local visitor economy, but the term can be interpreted in many different ways.